 Recent Blog Posts

-Oliver Sachs is rightfully the most renowned physician of our time.
+Oliver Sacks is rightfully the most renowned physician of our time.
 The neurologist is the author of thirteen books including Migraine, Awakenings, The Man Who Mistook His Wife for a Hat, Musicophillia, and a new memoir On The Move.
-On February 19, 2015 in the NY Times, Sachs announced that he had been diagnosed with […]
+On February 19, 2015 in the NY Times, Sacks announced that he had been diagnosed with […]

 SLAVERY’S SHADOW: Racism in the American Psyche an all-day program Saturday, February 21, 2015 at NCP.
 Public invited.
 Nationally recognized speakers in the morning, small & large group processing in the afternoon.
 Space will be limited so reservations suggested. slavery program Feb 21 brochure Click here or headline for brochure details